jbiz805/age/README.md

 <h2><img height="20" src="/img/AGE.png">&nbsp;&nbsp;What is Apache AGE?</h2>

-[Apache AGE](https://age.apache.org/#) is an extension for PostgreSQL that enables the users to leverage a graph database on top of the existing relational databases.
-AGE is an acronym for A Graph Extension, and is inspired by Bitnine's AgensGraph, a multi-model database fork of PostgreSQL.
-The basic principle of the project is to create a single storage that handles both the relational and graph data model so that the users can use the standard ANSI SQL along with openCypher, one of the most popular graph query language today.
+[Apache AGE](https://age.apache.org/#) is an extension for PostgreSQL that enables users to leverage a graph database on top of the existing relational databases.
+AGE is an acronym for A Graph Extension and is inspired by Bitnine's AgensGraph, a multi-model database fork of PostgreSQL.
+The basic principle of the project is to create a single storage that handles both the relational and graph data model so that the users can use the standard ANSI SQL along with openCypher, one of the most popular graph query languages today.

-Since AGE is based on the powerful PostgreSQL RDBMS, it is robust and fully-featured.
-AGE is optimized for handling complex connected graph data and provides plenty of powerful database features essential to the database environment, including ACID transactions, multi-version concurrency control (MVCC), stored procedure, triggers, constraints, sophisticated monitoring, and a flexible data model (JSON).
-Users with a relational background who are in need of graph data analytics can use this extension with minimal effort because they can use existing data without having to go through migration.
+Since AGE is based on the powerful PostgreSQL RDBMS, it is robust and fully featured.
+AGE is optimized for handling complex connected graph data.
+It provides plenty of robust databases features essential to the database environment, including ACID transactions, multi-version concurrency control (MVCC), stored procedure, triggers, constraints, sophisticated monitoring, and a flexible data model (JSON).
+Users with a relational background who require graph data analytics can use this extension with minimal effort because they can use existing data without having to go through migration.

 There is a strong need for cohesive, easy-to-implement multi-model databases.
-As an extension of PostgreSQL, AGE supports all the functionalities and features of PostgreSQL, while also offering graph model to boot.
+As an extension of PostgreSQL, AGE supports all the functionalities and features of PostgreSQL while also offering a graph model to boot.

 <h2><img height="20" src="/img/tick.svg">&nbsp;&nbsp;Overview</h2>

 Apache AGE is :

 - **Powerful**: adds graph database support to the already popular PostgreSQL database: PostgreSQL is used by organizations including Apple, Spotify, and NASA.
-- **Flexible**: allows you to perform openCypher queries, which make complex queries much easier to write.
-Also enables multiple graphs at the same time.
+- **Flexible**: allows you to perform openCypher queries, which makes complex queries much easier to write.
+It also enables multiple graphs at the same time.
-- **Intelligent**: allows you to perform graph queries that are the basis for many next level web services such as fraud detection, master data management, product recommendations, identity and relationship management, experience personalization, knowledge management and more.
+- **Intelligent**: allows you to perform graph queries that are the basis for many next-level web services such as fraud detection, master data management, product recommendations, identity and relationship management, experience personalization, knowledge management, and more.

 <h2><img height="20" src="/img/features.svg">&nbsp;&nbsp;Features</h2>